Be AdventureSmart and stay safe around water this summer

 Joe Roberts, Lead Specialist Advisor: Outdoor Access & Recreation, Natural Resources Wales said:

-“As we welcome visitors back to our sites, we would like to ask people to take extra care in and around water to protect themselves and prevent putting extra pressure on the emergency services at this busy time.
+“As we welcome visitors over the summer, we would like to ask people to take extra care in and around water to protect themselves and prevent putting extra pressure on the emergency services at this busy time.

 - Check tide times before swimming in the sea and estuarine waters so you don’t get cut off by the tides.

 - Keep within your limits – if the water looks rough, don’t go in.

 - Don't use inflatables - they get swept out to sea, with you or your child on them.

 - If possible, wear a high visibility cap and carry a floatation device when swimming.

 - If you get into difficulty in the water don’t panic, stay calm; attract attention by raising your hand and shouting for help.

 - Enter the water slowly.
 If you accidentally fall in, fight your instinct to swim until cold water shock passes; relax and float on your back until you can control your breathing.